GeneHFang/MALbutBetter/README.md

 ### Known issues and development notes
-  As of 9-10-2020
+  As of 10-14-2020

+  + User list anime/manga only fetches the api page limit of 300 (currently no way to see 301st+)
+  + Manga pages have no content
+  + Have no interesting text yet
-  + There is currently no error handling related to search queries that don't return any results
+  + ~~There is currently no error handling related to search queries that don't return any results~~
-  + User profile page is currently under development and lacks both polish and functionality
+  + ~~User profile page is currently under development and lacks both polish and functionality~~
-  + Search queries are currently erased when searching
+  + ~~Search queries are currently erased when searching~~